mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - ``mongoURIUpdated``
      - string
-     - Lists when the connection string was last updated.
-The connection string changes, for example, if you change a replica set to a sharded cluster.
+     - |iso8601-time| when the connection string was last updated.
+The connection string changes if you update any of the other values.

-       |service| only displays this field after the cluster is
-       operational, not while it builds the cluster.

    * - ``mongoURIWithOptions``
      - string
-     - :manual:`connection string </reference/connection-string>`
+     - :manual:`connection string </reference/connection-string>` for
-       for connecting to the |service| cluster.
+       connecting to the |service| cluster.
 Includes the ``replicaSet``, ``ssl``, and ``authSource`` query parameters in the connection string with values appropriate for the cluster.

        To review the connection string format, see the :manual:`connection string format documentation </reference/connection-string>`.